aguegu/python-wkhtmltopdf/README.rst

 wkhtmltopdf-wrapper
 ==================

-A simple python wrapper for the wkhtmltopdf lib (https://github.com/wkhtmltopdf/wkhtmltopdf) inspired by inspired by Qoda\'s python-wkhtmltopdf
+A simple and direct python wrapper for the wkhtmltopdf lib (https://github.com/wkhtmltopdf/wkhtmltopdf) inspired by inspired by Qoda\'s python-wkhtmltopdf

 Requirements